Cauliflower Fried Rice with Chicken

 Crispy baked plantain chips and creamy cilantro sauce top this easy layered bowl for a variety of textures and a tropical salty-spicy, savory-sweet flavor combination.

 Dreaming of a tender Sunday roast?
-This roast beef with sweet potatoes recipe from the October 2013 meal plan serves 8.
+This roast beef with sweet potatoes recipe serves 8.